jamesplease/redux-resource/docs/introduction/motivation.md

 contributes to inconsistency, and also gives you, the developer, less information to use when providing feedback to users.

-Resourceful Redux is intended to solve these problems.
+Redux Resource is intended to solve these problems.
 It provides a system of organizing information about request state in a consistent way.
 It also comes with reducers that keep track of as much information as possible about every request made to remote servers, so that you don't have to.

-Use Resourceful Redux to have more time to build great interfaces, rather than writing boilerplate Redux code.
+Use Redux Resource to have more time to build great interfaces, rather than writing boilerplate Redux code.